astronomer/astro-docs/enterprise/v0.23/09_resources/01_release-notes.md

 This change has a few effects:
 - The Airflow Webserver now requires less CPU and Memory.
 - Increasing your total # of DAGs no longer requires proportionally increasing your Webserver resources.
-- When users deploy code or configuration changes via `astro deploy`, they will see these changes reflected in the Airflow UI in real time without an intermediary "Airflow is Starting Up" page.
+- When you deploy code or configuration changes via `astro deploy`, these changes will appear in the Airflow UI in real time without an intermediary "Airflow is Starting Up" page.

 For context, this functionality is possible because Airflow 2.0 requires [DAG Serialization](https://airflow.apache.org/docs/apache-airflow/stable/dag-serialization.html), which is an open source feature that makes the Webserver stateless.

 ### Minor Improvements and Bug fixes

-- Added a new `pgbouncer.networkPolicies.enabled` value to Astronomer's Airflow Helm Chart so that organizations can exclusively enable or disable a pgBouncer network policy.
+- Added a new `pgbouncer.networkPolicies.enabled` value to Astronomer's Airflow Helm Chart so that organizations can exclusively enable or disable a pgBouncer network policy (_Airflow Chart 0.19.0+_). ([Source](https://github.com/astronomer/airflow-chart/pull/204))
-- Fixed an issue where Deployments showed an inaccurate image version tag in the Airflow UI.
+- Fixed an issue where new Deployments did not pull latest patch version of the corresponding Astronomer Certified image.
-- Changed the default Airflow Deployment image in Astronomer's Airflow Helm Chart to 2.0.0.
+- Changed the default Airflow Deployment image in Astronomer's Airflow Helm Chart to 2.0.0. ([Source](https://github.com/astronomer/airflow-chart/pull/198))
-- Upgraded the default pgBouncer and redis dependencies for new Airflow Deployments.
+- Upgraded the default pgBouncer and redis dependencies for new Airflow Deployments. ([Source](https://github.com/astronomer/airflow-chart/pull/203))

 ## v0.23.12